The graticule described is for a polar aspect.

 Meridians: Equally spaced straight lines intersecting at the central pole.
 The angles displayed are the true angles between meridians.

 Parallels: Unequally spaced circles centered on the central pole.
-Spacing decreases away from this pole.
-The opposite hemisphere cannot be shown.
+Spacing increases rapidly away from this pole.
+The Equator and the opposite hemisphere cannot be shown

 Pole: The central pole is a point; the other pole is not shown.

 Symmetry: About any meridian.

 This is a perspective projection from the center of the globe on a plane tangent at the center point, which is a pole in the common polar aspect, but can be any point.
 Less than one hemisphere can be shown with this projection, regardless of its center point.
 The significant property of this projection is that all great circles are straight lines.
 This is useful in navigation, as a great circle is the shortest path between two points on the globe.
 Only the center point enjoys true scale and zero distortion.
 This projection is neither conformal nor equal-area.